ivop/SPC-PLAYER/README.md

 #### Compilation

 The SPC emulator is in x86 32-bit assembly, so the result is a 32-bit application.
-Make sure you have the 32-bit zlib devel ipackage installed before attempting to build.
+You need to have a 32-bit libc installed before trying to build. zlib is included.

 ```
 make